ddj231/react-native-highlightr/README.md

 # react-native-highlightr

-a code editor component for react native -- this component is a wrapper of Highlightr
+react-native-highlightr is a simple a code editor component for react native.
+It wraps the Highlightr cocoapod and supports syntax higlighting for all languages supported by highlightrjs.

 *currently ios only*